briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 ## 517.13   Bingo exceptions

 1. _(a)_ Ohio R.C.
-2915.07 to 2915.11 or Section 517.06 et seq. of this chapter
+[2915.07][ORC Section 2915.07] to 2915.11 or Section 517.06
-do not apply to bingo games that are conducted for the purpose of amusement only.
-A bingo game is conducted for the purpose of amusement only if it complies with all of the requirements specified in either subsection (a)(1) or (2)
+et seq. of this chapter do not apply to bingo games that are conducted for the purpose of amusement only.
+A bingo game is conducted for the purpose of amusement only if it complies with all of the requirements specified in either subsection (a)(1) or (2) hereof:
-hereof:

     1. _(1)_